Sorting for Circularity Framework

 Sorting for Circularity USA

-The project aimed to assess the potential for fibre-to-fibre recycling in the United States.
+The project aims to assess the potential for fibre-to-fibre recycling in the United States.
 The project evaluated consumer behaviour around textile disposal and analysed post-consumer textile waste to determine its suitability for recycling.
 The goal was to promote circularity by improving textile collection systems and supporting the development of recycling infrastructures and technologies.

 Sorting for Circularity India: Pre-Consumer Pilot